How it works

 Method

-A scope that names the important flows
+A review plan that names the important flows

 Findings written for the people doing the work